fukamachi/mallet/README.md

-# Malvolio
+# Malo

 > A relentless guardian of code integrity for Common Lisp

-Malvolio is a sophisticated linter for Common Lisp, inspired by ESLint, that provides fast, file-based analysis with comprehensive rule coverage and customizable configuration.
+Malo is a sophisticated linter for Common Lisp, inspired by ESLint, that provides fast, file-based analysis with comprehensive rule coverage and customizable configuration.

 ## Features